SharpSeeEr/resume/README.md

 * npm is used for managing packages and tasks.
 * All editing was done in [Visual Studio Code](https://code.visualstudio.com/).

+## Features

+* The summary and skill section can be customized/overidden by adding a profile to the overrides section in the data file.
+Specifying that profile name in the url shows the customized version.
+* The printed version contains an additional link in the Personal Info section to view the custom version online.

 ## Project setup

 To run the app locally: